AnujJhunjhunwala/genai-toolbox/docs/en/resources/tools/dataplex/dataplex-lookup-entry.md

 ---
-title: "dataplex-search-entries"
+title: "dataplex-lookup-entry"
 type: docs
 weight: 1
 description: >
-  A "dataplex-search-entries" tool returns all entries in Dataplex Catalog.
+  A "dataplex-lookup-entry" tool returns details of a particular entry in Dataplex Catalog.
 aliases:
-- /resources/tools/dataplex-search-entries
+- /resources/tools/dataplex-lookup-entry
 ---

 ## About

-A `dataplex-search-entries` tool returns all entries in Dataplex Catalog (e.g. tables, views, models) that matches given user query.
+A `dataplex-lookup-entry` tool returns details of a particular entry in Dataplex Catalog.
 It's compatible with the following sources:

 - [dataplex](../sources/dataplex.md)

-`dataplex-search-entries` takes a required `query` parameter based on which entries are filtered and returned to the user and a required `name` parameter which is constructed using source's project if user does not provide it explicitly and has the following format: projects/{project}/locations/global.
+`dataplex-lookup-entry` takes a required `name` parameter which contains the project and location to which the request should be attributed in the following form: projects/{project}/locations/{location} and also a required `entry` parameter which is the resource name of the entry in the following form: projects/{project}/locations/{location}/entryGroups/{entryGroup}/entries/{entry}.
 It also optionally accepts following parameters:
-  - `pageSize` - Number of results in the search page.
+  - `view` - View to control which parts of an entry the service should return.
-  - `pageToken` - Page token received from a previous locations.searchEntries call.
+  - `aspectTypes` - Limits the aspects returned to the provided aspect types.
+It only works for CUSTOM view.
-  - `orderBy` - Specifies the ordering of results.
-Supported values are: relevance (default), last_modified_timestamp, last_modified_timestamp asc
+  - `paths` - Limits the aspects returned to those associated with the provided paths within the Entry.
+It only works for CUSTOM view.

 ## Requirements